taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - Has a gas limit no smaller than the intrinsic gas, _`g0`_, used by the transaction.
 - The sender account balance contains at least the cost, _`v0`_, required in up-front payment.
 - The transaction has a gas limit that is smaller or equal to the amount of gas left in the block (with the block gas limit being the protocol constant _`blockMaxGasLimit`_).
-- The transaction has a basefee that is greater than or equal the basefee of the block.
+- The transaction has a base fee that is greater than or equal to the base fee of the block.

 #### Slicing and Consistency